Neural Importance Sampling for Rapid and Reliable Gravitational-Wave Inference

 Importance sampling guarantees robust results by marking failure cases with a low sample efficiency.
 By this metric, \textsc{Dingo} struggles slightly with chirp masses near the lower prior boundary (GW191204\_110529 and GW200322\_091133).
-For such systems efficiency would likely be improved by increasing the prior range used for training.
-We also expect \textsc{Dingo} to struggle on data inconsistent with the training distribution, i.e., OOD data.
-Indeed, we find that events with known data quality issues also have low sample efficiency (see Tab.~\ref{tab:O3_events}): several events analyzed are known to be contaminated by glitch artifacts (which would be mitigated in a more complete analysis~\cite{LIGOScientific:2020ibl,LIGOScientific:2021djp}); GW200129\_065458 has been reported to not be well modeled by either of the waveform models used here due to strong precession~\cite{Hannam:2021pit}; and GW200322\_091133 may have been generated by a Gaussian noise fluctuation~\cite{Morras:2022ysx}. \textsc{Dingo-IS} clearly identifies these events for additional investigation.
-Lastly, we find that \textsc{Dingo-IS} also identifies data that is intentionally corrupted to mislead the inference network ($\epsilon\approx 0.01\%$, see Supplemental Material), commonly referred to as adversarial examples~\cite{szegedy2013intriguing,goodfellow2014explaining}. \textsc{Dingo-IS} thereby addresses some of the most common failure modes of neural networks.
+For such systems, efficiency may be improved by increasing the prior range used for training.
+Events with known data quality issues also often have low sample efficiency (see Tab.~\ref{tab:O3_events}): several low-$\epsilon$ events are contaminated by glitch artifacts (which would be mitigated in a more complete analysis~\cite{LIGOScientific:2020ibl,LIGOScientific:2021djp}); GW200129\_065458, in addition to having a glitch~\cite{Payne:2022spz}, may not be well modeled by either of our waveform models due to having strong precession~\cite{Hannam:2021pit}; and GW200322\_091133 may be simply a Gaussian noise fluctuation~\cite{Morras:2022ysx}.
+In these cases, \textsc{Dingo-IS} marks events for additional investigation.

+Data quality issues such as non-Gaussian noise or observed signals that do not match models correspond to OOD data, i.e., data not consistent with the training distribution.
+Since OOD data are not seen during training, \textsc{Dingo} cannot be expected to return their true posterior, which results in a low sample efficiency.
+As an additional test, running \textsc{Dingo-IS} on signal-free data with a blip glitch~\cite{coughlin_scott_2021_5649212} in the LIGO Hanford detector (GPS time 1238613687.5) results in $\epsilon\approx 0.001\%$.
+Likewise, we find that \textsc{Dingo-IS} successfully flags adversarial examples~\cite{szegedy2013intriguing,goodfellow2014explaining} that are intentionally corrupted to mislead the inference network ($\epsilon\approx 0.01\%$; see Supplemental Material)---addressing a common failure mode of neural networks.
+Our general view, therefore, is that although there can be various reasons for low-$\epsilon$ results, it often serves as a useful heuristic to identify OOD events.

 \sec{Conclusions}We have described the use of importance sampling to improve the results of NPE in amortized inference problems, and we applied it to the case of GWs.
 Neural importance sampling provides rapid verification of results and corrects any inaccuracies in deep learning output; it provides an evidence estimate with precision far exceeding that of classical samplers; and it marks potentially OOD data for further investigation.
 With high sample efficiency and rapid initial results, \textsc{Dingo-IS} becomes a comprehensive inference tool for accurately analyzing the large numbers of BBH events expected soon.